landfillbaby/png2webp/README.md

 in at the same time for a tiny static executable.
 * Turn on whatever optimization level you want (preferably more than none).

-e.g. for GCC, dynamically linked:
+For example: GCC, dynamically linked:

     gcc -O2 -o png2webp png2webp.c -lwebp -lpng
     gcc -O2 -o webp2png webp2png.c -lwebp -lpng